 Completeness and Scale

-In addition to solutions being classified according to maturity model levels there may be other constraints present in the solution that need to be taken into consideration.
-Constraints you should give second thought to when evaluating an IBN solution include:
+In addition to solutions being classified according to maturity model levels, there may be other constraints present in the solution that need to be taken into consideration.
+Constraints you should give a second thought to when evaluating an IBN solution include:

-- Solution may be tailored to a specific reference architecture with no intent to make it generally applicable
+- The solution may be tailored to a specific reference architecture with no intent to make it generally applicable

-- Solution may focus on a subset of network service lifecycle phases (a subset of design, build, deploy, validate)
+- The solution may focus on a subset of network service lifecycle phases (a subset of design, build, deploy, validate)

-- Solution may be focused on specific function (security, or reachability, etc…)
+- The solution may be focused on a specific function (security, or reachability, etc…)

-- Solution’s single source of truth may be focused on intent only or operational state only
+- The solution’s single source of truth may be focused on intent only or operational state only

-- Solution may be applicable only at limited scale
+- The solution may be applicable only at a limited scale

 If any of these constraints are present they could be added as a qualifier to classification, i.e.:

 - Level 2 (vendor x only, deployment only)